zak-45/WLEDVideoSync/README.md

   - Once extraction finished, you should see this screen:
 ![extracted](docs/img/extracted.png)

+      ``WLEDVideoSync folder can be copied, moved where you want, so keep organized``

 - Go into and click on `WLEDVideoSync-{OS}`(exe/bin) to execute the main program.
   - If you are on Win system, this should open "native" windows